Apple's next iPhone mirrors last year's, adds more storage | Technology

 "We keep making the iPhone more capable," Apple CEO Tim Cook boasted.

 But the release of last year's iPhone 12 unleashed one of Apple's biggest sales spurts since 2014, possibly because the pandemic helped make homebound people realize it was time to get a newer and better model than what they had been using.
-Through the first six months of this year, Apple's iPhone sales have surged by nearly 60% from the same time last year.
+Through the first six months of this year, Apple's iPhone sales have surged by nearly 60 per cent from the same time last year.

-That boom has helped push Apple's stock price near its all-time highs recently, giving the company a market value of about $2.5 trillion -- more than twice what it was before the pandemic began 18 months ago.
+That boom has helped push Apple's stock price near its all-time highs recently, giving the company a market value of about USD 2.5 trillion -- more than twice what it was before the pandemic began 18 months ago.

-Apple's shares dipped 1% in Tuesday's afternoon trading in a sign that that investors didn't see much to get excited about during the unveiling of the next iPhones.
+Apple's shares dipped 1 per cent in Tuesday's afternoon trading in a sign that that investors didn't see much to get excited about during the unveiling of the next iPhones.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)